-The Delegated Administration model offers the flexibility to match how your organization wants to delegate administration activities, using role and object-based control.
-Delegated Administration accommodates deployments of all sizes, and allows you to configure more permission granularity as your deployment grows in complexity.
-Delegated Administration uses three concepts: administrators, roles, and scopes.
+The delegated administration model offers the flexibility to match how your organization wants to delegate administration activities, using role and object-based control.
+Delegated administration accommodates deployments of all sizes, and allows you to configure more permission granularity as your deployment grows in complexity.
+Delegated administration uses three concepts: administrators, roles, and scopes.

-Administrators — An administrator represents an individual person or a group of people identified by their Active Directory account.
+Administrators: An administrator represents an individual person or a group of people identified by their Active Directory account.
 Each administrator is associated with one or more role and scope pairs.

 The built-in roles are:

 Role Permissions Full Administrator Can perform all tasks and operations.
 A Full Administrator is always combined with the All scope.
-Read Only Administrator Can see all objects in specified scopes as well as global information, but cannot change anything.
+Read Only Administrator Can see all objects in specified scopes in addition to global information, but cannot change anything.
 For example, a Read Only Administrator with Scope=London can see all global objects (such as Configuration Logging) and any London-scoped objects (for example, London Delivery Groups).
 However, that administrator cannot see objects in the New York scope (assuming that the London and New York scopes do not overlap).
 Help Desk Administrator Can view Delivery Groups, and manage the sessions and machines associated with those groups.
-Can see the Machine Catalog and host information for the Delivery Groups being monitored, and can also perform session management and machine power management operations for the machines in those Delivery Groups.
+Can see the Machine Catalog and host information for the Delivery Groups being monitored.
+Can also perform session management and machine power management operations for the machines in those Delivery Groups.
 Machine Catalog Administrator Can create and manage Machine Catalogs and provision the machines into them.
 Can build Machine Catalogs from the virtualization infrastructure, Provisioning Services, and physical machines.
 This role can manage base images and install software, but cannot assign applications or desktops to users.
 Delivery Group Administrator Can deliver applications, desktops, and machines; can also manage the associated sessions.
 Can also manage application and desktop configurations such as policies and power management settings.
 Host Administrator Can manage host connections and their associated resource settings.
 Cannot deliver machines, applications, or desktops to users.

 In certain product editions, you can create custom roles to match the requirements of your organization, and delegate permissions with more detail.
 You can use custom roles to allocate permissions at the granularity of an action or task in a console.

-Scopes — A scope represents a collection of objects.
+Scopes: A scope represents a collection of objects.
 Scopes are used to group objects in a way that is relevant to your organization (for example, the set of Delivery Groups used by the Sales team).
 Objects can be in more than one scope; you can think of objects being labeled with one or more scopes.
 There is one built-in scope: ‘All,’ which contains all objects.
 The Full Administrator role is always paired with the All scope.

 Company XYZ decided to manage applications and desktops based on their department (Accounts, Sales, and Warehouse) and their desktop operating system (Windows 7 or Windows 8).
 The administrator created five scopes, then labeled each Delivery Group with two scopes: one for the department where they are used and one for the operating system they use.